electron271/electron271/README.md

 # Hello!👋
 Welcome to my github, nice to see you here!
-I'm a open hardware nerd, code in JS, C/C++,Bash, Python, and more!
+I'm a open hardware nerd, code in Rust mainly, but also C/C++,Bash, Python, and more!
 I make synthesizers at the company Formation Electronics!

 Thanks to [@SoupHuman](https://github.com/SoupHuman) for helping with my projects!

+Check out my main project, [corrosionwm!](https://github.com/corrosionwm/corrosionwm/

 ## Collaboration
 I will be happy to collaborate on most projects, and would be happy to learn even the most complex things to help collaborate!